abhithube/chatterbox-microservices/README.md

 ### Microservices

-- AuthService is responsible for user management and authentication.
+- AccountsService is responsible for user management and authentication.
 It supports email/password login as well as social login via your Google or Github accounts.
 This service also handles email verification and password reset.
 Upon successful authentication, users are issued a JSON web token, which is used to authorize users across all microservices in the application.
 - MessagesService handles the real-time messaging functionality of the application by receiving incoming WebSocket connections.
 It also provides a CRUD RESTful API for managing parties and topics.
 - ContactService deals with direct communications with the user.
 Currently, it sends email verification and password reset emails based on events received from Kafka.